movementlabsxyz/movement-dapp-workshop/README.md

 ## Aptos Iteration

 The first iteration of the dApp is built using the Aptos Move language.
 The dApp is located in the `aptos` directory.
-Once inside the repository, navigate to the `aptos` directory and run the following command to deploy the dApp to the Move VM.
+Once inside the repository, navigate to the `aptos` directory and run the following commands to deploy the dApp to the Move VM.

 ```bash
 cd aptos